abdul-wahab619/Blogify/README.md

 - **Create blog posts:** Authenticated users can create new blog posts with a title, content, and optional cover image.
 - **Edit and delete blog posts:** Users can edit or delete their own blog posts.
 - **View blog posts:** All users can view the list of blog posts and read individual posts.
-- **Deployment on Railway:** Deploy your Blogify application easily on Railway platform.
+- **Deployment on Railway:** Deploy my Blogify application easily on Railway platform.

 ## Installation